learn-co-curriculum/react-ts-intro-to-npm-readme/README.md

 ## npm Introduction

 As mentioned, npm is a package manager for JavaScript.
-This means that npm works with your JavaScript projects via the command line, allowing you to install packages of preexisting code.
+This means that npm works with your JavaScript (and, by extension, TypeScript) projects via the command line, allowing you to install packages of preexisting code.

 What sort of code?
 All kinds!
 Some packages are quite small, like [`is-number`][is-number], a package that has one function: to check if a value